| |

 MERINGUE COOKIES SUCCESS TIPS

-- Causes: overbeating of the meringue or cookies are underbaked.
+Causes: overbeating the meringue or underbaking the cookies.

-- Remedy: add more sugar or add 1 to 2tbsp corn starch to the meringue at the last stage of the mixing.
+Remedy: add more sugar or add 1 to 2tbsp cornstarch to the meringue at the last stage of mixing.
 It stabilizes the meringue.

-- Causes: meringue beaten at very high speed.
-Or meringue was baked at high temperature.
+Causes: meringue beaten at very high speed.
+Or the meringue was baked at a high temperature.

-- Remedy: beat meringue at medium-high speed, lower the baking temperature, and increase baking time.
+Remedy: beat the meringue at medium-high speed, lower the baking temperature, and increase baking time.

-- Causes: this can happen when sugar in the meringue is not completely dissolved or meringue was baked at high temperature, or it was baked for too long.
+Causes: this can happen when the sugar in the meringue is not completely dissolved, when the meringue is baked at a high temperature, or when it is baked for too long.

-- Remedy: Make sure sugar is dissolved completely.
+Remedy: Make sure the sugar is completely dissolved.
 Lower the oven temperature.

-- Remedy: use light-colored baking sheets, lower the temperature, adjust baking time.
+Remedy: use a light-colored baking sheet, a lower temperature, and adjust baking time.

-- Have you added acidic ingredient?
-Cream of tartar, lemon juice or white distilled vinegar loosen tight protein chains in the egg whites, allowing you to beat in more air and making the meringue more stable.
+Have you added an acidic ingredient? -I always add cream of tartar, lemon juice, or white distilled vinegar as it loosens tight protein chains in the egg white, allowing you to beat in more air and making the meringue more stable.

-- Beat meringue at low speed at first and then increase speed to medium-high.
+Mixing speed: -Beat the meringue at low speed at first, then increase the speed to medium-high.
 Don’t beat the meringue at the highest speed setting.

-- It can take 10 minutes with a stand mixer to reach stiff peak.
+It can take 10 minutes with a stand mixer to reach a stiff peak.
 Be patient.

-- Maybe fat has gotten into the egg-white mixture?
-Wipe the tools with vinegar before before mixing the meringue.
+Grease – Maybe fat has gotten into the egg-white mixture?
+Wipe the tools with vinegar before mixing the meringue.

 MORE MERINGUE DESSERTS